ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 be used at a specific layer in a domain but also can be used to span across layers for multi-layer network troubleshooting.

-A network incident refers to an undesired occurence such as an unexpected interruption of a network service,degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
+A network incident refers to an undesired occurrence such as an unexpected interruption of a network service,degradation of a network service quality, or sub-health of a network service {{?I-D.ietf-nmop-terminology}}{{TMF724A}}.
 Different data sources including alarms, metrics, and other anomaly information